Meeting and surpassing all audience expectations every day.

 It's once again somebody cutting through all the noise and getting to the meat and potatoes of what's actually happening.

-What's anyway, he has a piece that praises Trump that talks about how important Trump is for one reason, and that Is Trump's single-handed assault on political Paul Johnson.
+He has a piece that praises Trump, that talks about how important Trump is for one reason, And that is Trump's single-handed assault on political Paul Johnson.

-Paul Johnson thinks that political correctness is something a lot of people laugh at, a lot of people joke at, a lot of people reference, but that it is hideous.
+Paul Johnson thinks that political correctness is something a lot of people laugh at, a lot of people joke at, a lot of people reference, but that it is hideous, that it is responsible for more of the cultural upheaval that has taken place, that it is nothing more than official/slash unofficial censorship.

 And he's happy for Trump for just that reason, that the whole idea of political correctness has been shown to be penetrable and survivable.